-23.02 The USSD Trafficking in Persons Report 2008, published on 4 June 2008 states that, under 'Special cases', Somalia is listed as a country of particular concern.
-"Information regarding trafficking in Somalia remains extremely difficult to obtain or verify; however, the Somali territory is believed to be a source, transit, and destination country for trafficked men, women, and children."
-[2f] (Somalia)
+23.02 The USSD Trafficking in Persons Report 2009, published on 16 June 2009 states that, under 'Special cases', Somalia is listed as a country of particular concern:

+"Information regarding trafficking in Somalia remains extremely difficult to obtain or verify; however, the Somali territory is believed to be a source, transit, and destination country for trafficked men, women, and children. ...Human smuggling is widespread in Somalia and there is evidence to suggest that traffickers utilize the same networks and methods as those used by smugglers."
+[2f] (Special cases - Somalia, p307)

-See Trafficking of children
+See Trafficking of children; Trafficking of women